y4m4rx/appliedDataScienceProject/README.md

 - FB Prophet

 **Features**:
-- Date(UTC)
+- Date (UTC)
 -- Date of Record
-- UnixTimeStamp
--- UnixTimeStamp of Record
 - Supply
 -- cummulatet amout of Ether
-- MarketCap
--- Volume of all Ether in $ for the Record
-- Price
--- Curren Price per Ether for the Record
 - addressCount
--- Curren Addresses at time of Record
+-- Current Addresses at time of Record
 - txGrowth
 -- How many new addresses were registered a the time of Record
+- Difficulty
+-- ?
 - networkHash
 -- ?
 - networkUtilization